vmkxyz/dotfiles/README.md

 # My Dotfiles

 Welcome, these are my dotfiles.
-I run Arch linux (btw) as my distro with Hyprland as my WM.
-Feel free to edit and use anything here you might find useful.
+I run Arch linux (btw) as my distro with Hyprland as my WM/compositor.
+Feel free to edit and use anything here you find useful.

 ## What's in Here